sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 ![Carburetors on head](https://www.sudoyashi.com/assets/img/enginehead/head.JPG)

 A bike carb conversion is not very common and doesn't seem to get too much good coverage.
 So why would you do it?
 I can only really think of two reasons why you should even go through with this:

 1. As a proof-of-concept on a shitty car you don't care about
 2. Another way to revive your car's failing fuel system

-The main benefit that comes from a carb conversion is the ability to revive a dying fuel system.
+The main benefit that comes from a carb conversion is that you basically have ITBS.
 Carburetors are mechanical devices, so you got both the pros and cons of analog devices.
 For one thing, they are simple and that's great for someone who wants to start doing some tinkering on their own.
 But as simple as they are, it also means you have to be able to adjust every single detail of the carburetor to perform at its best.
-Working on carbs is easy, but figuring out what to fix is the challenge.
+Starting on carbs is easy, but fine tuning is hard.

 For this conversion to go well, there will be many failures, and finding the right solution to those failures will take more than what this guide can provide.
 The principles behind the setup are like any other internal combustion engine, provide air and fuel at the correct ratio to combust.
 The big problem with this swap is it's not exactly the most popular swap in the world.
 This isn't engine swap complexity, but it can get close if you are building your own air/fuel system.
 So, as someone that has done a bike carburetor swap, don't do this swap LOL.

-Stick with your current fuel system and only do a carburetor swap as your last resort.
-I would use any mainstream carburetor setup such as Holleys or Webers, or any other reputable DCOE carbs just because of serviceability and it's tried and true.
+**Stick with your current fuel system and only do a carburetor swap as your last resort.** I would use any mainstream carburetor setup such as Holleys or Webers, or any other reputable DCOE carbs just because of serviceability and it's tried and true.
 There are no specific positives that warrant a bike swap as your primary option, honestly.

 But are there any advantages to doing it?
 If you're not fast, you better sound good and bike carbs don't disappoint.